 What is audio engineering?

 When you think of a recording studio or a live concert, audio engineers are the people who get everything up and running, and keep things on track behind the scenes.
-Duquesne offers the music technology major, in which students get to have hands-on experience with high-end gear, but the Audio Engineering Society (AES) provides even more opportunities for learning new techniques, getting to try out new gear, and making connections and friendships with other supportive audio engineers.
+Duquesne offers a Music Technology major, in which students get to have hands-on experience with high-end gear, but the Audio Engineering Society (AES) provides even more opportunities for learning new techniques, getting to try out new gear, and making connections with other engineers.

 What do we do?

 AES meets on a regular basis so that students interested in the audio industry can: